Apostolic Nunciature to Colombia

 The Apostolic Nunciature to Colombia the diplomatic mission of the Holy See to Colombia.
 It is located in Bogotá.
-The current Apostolic Nuncio is Archbishop Luis Mariano Montemayor, who was named to the position by Pope Francis on 27 September 2018.
+The current Apostolic Nuncio is Archbishop Paolo Rudelli, who was named to the position by Pope Francis on 19 julio 2023.

 The Apostolic Nunciature to the Republic of Colombia is an ecclesiastical office of the Catholic Church in Colombia, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the President of Colombia, and as delegate and point-of-contact between the Catholic hierarchy in Colombia and the Pope.